lliang9838/coding-puzzles/README.md

 # c++ puzzles

-  - determine if it's a palindrome
+  - palindrome.cpp: determine if it's a palindrome
-  - URLify
+  - url.cpp: URLify
-  - count how many elements of that value are in that array using recursion
+  - count.cpp: count how many elements of that value are in that array using recursion
-  - determine if the string1 is "one character away" from string2
+  - oneaway.cpp: determine if the string1 is "one character away" from string2